-the County Courtin 2011 there were domestic applications for roughly 1 million specified money claims, of which 200,000 claims for an unspecified amount of money.
-In general, the majority of claims issued at the County Court are dealt with under ‘small claims’ rules (for general claims of less than £5,000, until 1st April 2013, and less than £10,000).
+Additionally the total numbers appear relatively small in comparison to the volume of claims typically issued in the County Court: in 2011 there were domestic applications for roughly 1 million specified money claims, for example, of which 200,000 claims were for an unspecified amount of money.
+In general, the majority of claims issued at the County Court are dealt with under ‘small claims’ rules (for general claims of less than £5,000, until 1st April 2013, and subsequently claims of less than £10,000).

 Causes

-What reasons can be given for the lack of take-up of these cross-border instruments that are supposed to be of easy access and use, non-technical, that do not necessarily require the assistance of expensive lawyers, and seem to fall within the recognised desire to simplify court procedures for the ‘consumer’?
+What reasons can be given for the lack of take-up of these cross-border instruments that are supposed to be of easy access and use, and non-technical, that do not necessarily require the assistance of expensive lawyers, and that seem to fall within the recognised desire to simplify court procedures for the ‘consumer’?
 The most common answer is the ‘lack of knowledge’ by potential litigants, a lack of awareness of these procedures amongst the general public: for example, the Balance of Competences report refers to a Eurobarometer survey on awareness, use and experience of the ESCP, with figures very low both throughout the Union and in the United Kingdom.
 This data suggests that the ‘problem’, if it be such, is not limited to the United Kingdom but is generalised and therefore can be resolved with a centralised drive to inform EU citizens of the available procedures.
 The additional disincentive to use the procedure, that it was only available for claims for a very low financial amount, was also mentioned in the UK Government’s report.
-If this is the case, then more use and more advertisement of these instruments, besides increasing the monetary scope of the procedure, would no doubt lead to a take-up applications both to issue and to enforce EOPs and ESCPs (the Proposal to amend the ESCP Regulation addresses very clearly the low financial limit and recommends that it be raised to €10,000).
-This is on the that intra-Member State commerce in particular is of such volume that there is a pocket of unmet legal need which would specifically need these instruments and would benefit from them, if only the economic actors concerned knew about them.
+If this is the case, then more use and more advertisement of these instruments, besides increasing the monetary scope of the procedure, would no doubt lead to an increase in the take-up of applications both to issue and to enforce EOPs and ESCPs (the Proposal to amend the ESCP Regulation addresses very clearly the low financial limit and recommends that it be raised to €10,000).
+This is on the assumption that intra-Member State commerce in particular is of such volume that there is a pocket of unmet legal need which would specifically need these instruments and would benefit from them, if only the economic actors concerned knew about them.
 It is possible to gain an insight into the value of the market – and its corresponding unmet legal need – again from the Call for Evidence of the Balance of Competences exercise:

 3.56 Our Call for Evidence showed that UK goods and services’ exports to the EU stood at around £234bn (around 47% of the UK’s total exports) with Germany, the Netherlands and France being the largest markets for UK exports.
 The UK has recorded a trade surplus with the EU since 2004, growing to record a net surplus of £15.9bn in 2011.